-Under the Agenda’s Inspiring all Australians in digital literacy and STEM measure, a variety of initiatives will be introduced to increase the participation of all students and the community in ICT and improve their digital literacy.
+The Agenda’s Inspiring all Australians in digital literacy and STEM measure, has a variety of initiatives to increase the participation of all students and the community in ICT and improve their digital literacy.
 They include:

 - online computing challenges for Year 5 and 7 students nationally

-- ICT summer schools for Year 9 and 10; and
+- ICT summer schools for Year 9 and 10

 - support for school leaders to drive digital literacy and partnerships between ICT leaders and schools.

 There will be a focus on tackling the digital divide by ensuring that students most at risk of falling behind in the digital age are given opportunities to participate and engage.

 Total Australian Government funding for Inspiring all Australians in digital literacy and STEM is $112.2 million.
 Of this, the Department of Education and Training’s initiatives total $64.6 million.
 These will be provided over four years and commenced from July 2016.